edwardpmorris/docker-snap/README.md

 + [debian8-snap2:s3tbx_py]()  - Base container with SNAP + S3TBX (~ 1.1 Gb).

 ### Utilities
++ sen2cor:2.0.6 Python miniconda container with sen2cor 2.0.6 a utility for the atmospheric correction of L1C Sentinel 2 products.
 + alpine3-pythonX-sentinelsat Python container with sentinelsat 0.6.4 a utility to search and download Sentinel-1 Imagery [TODO]
 + java8-maven-git-snap_dev - For compiling developer versions of snap using netbeans.[TODO]